Unplanned Pregnancy — Now What?

 Surprise Pregnancy — Emotional Turmoil!

-Maybe the pregnancy came as a total surprise to you and was completely unexpected.
-You may have been pregnant unknowingly for a while and have only just found out.
+Maybe the pregnancy was a total surprise to you and was completely unexpected.
+Or perhaps you have unknowingly been pregnant for a while and have just found out.

 This unexpected news often leads to a gamut of thoughts and emotions.
 Some may even be contradictory: anxiety, concern, self-doubt, or perhaps even a quiet sense of joy...
-Thoughts can range from, ”I don't want to be pregnant" to “Actually, it might be nice…" Thoughts and feelings can alternate by the hour - or even by the minute!
+Thoughts range from, ”I don't want to be pregnant" to “Actually, it might be nice…" Conflicting thoughts and feelings may alternate by the hour — or even by the minute!

 If this is how you feel right now, to the point that you don’t even recognize yourself, here is a small consolation: You are not alone.
-Many, many women feel the same way at the start of an unplanned, or even a planned, pregnancy.
-And that is completely acceptable, because, physically speaking, this situation can be described as a true "state of emergency”!
+Many women feel the same way at the beginning of a pregnancy.
+And that is entirely acceptable, because, physically speaking, this situation creates a major change for your body — a state of transition.

-The reason is quite simple: At the beginning of a pregnancy, your entire system adjusts to this new task.
-Undergoing the necessary hormonal changes (physical state of emergency) often affects one’s emotions (emotional state of emergency).
+The reason is quite simple: Your entire system adjusts to this new task at the onset of a pregnancy.
+Undergoing the necessary hormonal changes (physical adjustments) often affects one’s emotions (emotional turmoil).

 I Don't Want the Baby… I Want to Get Rid of the Pregnancy

-During this exceptional time, thoughts come up, which you may have never imagined possible.
-In those moments, when anxiety and despair dominate, sometimes the thought emerges, "I want to get rid of the baby..." or “I wish nature would take care of this for me."
+During this exceptional time, thoughts come up, that you may have never imagined possible.
+When anxiety and despair dominate, sometimes the thought emerges, "I want to get rid of the baby..." or “I wish nature would take care of this for me."
 Many women are ashamed of these thoughts and hardly dare to express them, but they are an honest reflection of what they are feeling at this point!

-Usually, this thought is driven by the desire to avoid having to make that decision for oneself, and thereby escaping a potentially complicated situation.
-Many women wonder, "Isn't this decision far too big for me?”
+Usually, this thought is driven by the desire to avoid making that decision for oneself, thereby escaping a potentially complicated situation.
+The freedom to have things my way can also be a source of pressure to choose well.
+At some point, many women begin to wonder, "What is the right choice?" or "Isn't this decision far too big for me?”

 Finding out about the pregnancy was big news in and of itself!
-It is completely normal to need time to digest everything and to put it into perspective.
-This is not a time to judge yourself — but rather, for cutting yourself some slack.
+It is expected to need time to digest everything and put it into perspective.
+This is not a time to judge yourself but rather to cut yourself some slack.

-None of us have influence over our spontaneous thoughts and feelings; they simply show up.
+None of us have control over our spontaneous thoughts and feelings; they simply show up.
 But how we deal with them is in our power.
-“Which thought will I allow to dominate?
-How will I decide?”
-These things lie in each of our hands.
+We get to choose which thought or emotion we will allow to dominate and ultimately act upon.

-This brings us back to the original questions: How should I decide?
-Where do I go from here?
+This brings us back to the original question: How should I decide?
+Which path do I follow?

-Thoughts and solutions may pop up in your head.
-Perhaps other people have already given you well-meaning advice on what they think "is in the best interest for all parties.”
+Thoughts and solutions may quickly come to mind.
+Perhaps other people have already given you well-meaning advice on what they think "is in the best interest of all parties.”

-According to natural and judicial law, the following options are available concerning pregnancies.
-You may impulsively lean more toward one than another, but it may be helpful to give attention to each option...
+Of course, you may spontaneously lean more toward one option than another, but it may be helpful to give attention to each option...

-3. Wait and see.
-Maybe you won’t have to make a decision; maybe nature will make it for you.
+If you feel unsure of what you want, you can wait and take the time you are given according to legal parameters.
+Maybe you won’t have to decide; perhaps nature will make this decision for you.
 Within the first three months, about one in four pregnancies ends in miscarriage.

 Pregnant - Now What?
 Five Practical Steps

-Since we don’t want you to be left without solid ground on which to stand, we put together a plan on how to move forward.
-This is like a "first-aid pack," by which you can take the necessary steps toward making a healthy decision.
+Since we don’t want you to be left without solid ground on which to stand, we put together a plan on how to move forward one step at a time.
+This is like a "first-aid pack," by which you can take the necessary steps toward making a carefully considered decision.

 1. 🕰 Give yourself time!

-It is prudent not to rush anything right now.
-Decisions, as important and far-reaching as this one, should not be made hastily.
-You are worth more than a quick-fix!
+It is prudent not to rush anything right now — decisions as significant and far-reaching as this should not be made hastily.
+You are worth more than a quick fix!
 Your choice does not need to be made overnight — instead, take one small step at a time, setting your own pace!
-Most lawmakers have provided you with a generous time span to make a decision, giving you the opportunity to think things through.
+Most regions have generous abortion limits, allowing much time to think things through.
 For cut-off dates in your area, go to “Until When Can I Get an Abortion?

 2. 🛋 Take care of yourself!

 This is a stressful time!
-Feel free to pamper yourself a little!
-Many concerns tend to shrink significantly when you give yourself time to rest: sufficient sleep, fresh air, conversations with loved ones, etc. All this helps you stay healthy, so that your decision is not made while overwhelmed and exhausted, but rather while calm and rejuvenated.
+So feel free to pamper yourself a little!
+Many concerns tend to shrink significantly when you give yourself time to rest: sufficient sleep, fresh air, conversations with loved ones, etc. Caring for your physical and emotional well-being helps you stay healthy, so that your decision is not made while overwhelmed and exhausted, but rather while calm and rejuvenated.
+What are things that make you feel rested?
+What do you enjoy doing?
+What kind of activity would rekindle hope and renew your confidence in your abilities?

 3. ❤️ Let your heart speak!

 The heart, however, usually needs a little more time.
-When you calm down and are completely in tune with yourself, you might get a first glimpse of what you really want, rather than what your circumstances seem to dictate.
-And your heart is an excellent compass; it always points us in the direction that corresponds with our inner convictions and values...
+Then, when you calm down and are completely in tune with yourself, you might get a first glimpse of what you truly want.
+And your heart, combined with your inner convictions and values, is an excellent compass; it always leads us in the direction that is true to our nature.

 4. 💪🏻 Remember your own strengths...

-Especially during challenging times, it’s easy to forget all your accomplishments.
-This current situation may be one of the most challenging events of your life — and yet each of us has very unique strengths within ourselves which help us turn a crisis into an opportunity.
+Especially during challenging times, it’s easy to forget your accomplishments.
+This current situation may be one of the most challenging events of your life — and yet each of us has unique strengths within ourselves that help us turn a crisis into an opportunity.
 What are your particular strengths?
-How have you mastered a difficult situation in the past?
+How have you mastered problematic situations in the past?

-💪 Wondering how to identify your strengths?
-Take the Strengths Finder Test!
+Wondering how to identify your strengths? 💪 Strengths Finder Test

 5. 👥 Seek support!

 Many women with unintended pregnancies yearn to talk about their concerns and worries.
-Perhaps you are also experiencing this mayhem of thoughts in your mind, making you feel no closer to a solution.
-In this situation, it can be helpful to share your concerns with someone.
+Perhaps your thoughts feel like a broken record, repeating the same lines over and over making you feel no closer to a solution.
+In this situation, sharing your concerns with someone can be helpful.

 Maybe you know someone who would be there for you, whom you trust, and who wants what is best for you.
 Go for it!
-That kind of a conversation will broaden your perspective and give you new ideas.
+That conversation can broaden your perspective and give you new ideas.

 Have you experienced a reaction from someone that wasn’t helpful and has left you feeling confused?
-Are you still hesitant to confide in someone?
+Are you still hesitant about confiding in someone?
+Perhaps a neutral sounding board would be helpful.

 You are not alone!
-Our judgement free materials were tailor made for your situation, getting you on track to find the path that is just right for you.
-Give them a try:
+Our judgment-free resources were tailor-made for your situation, helping you discover the path that is right for you.
+So why not give them a try?

 You may also like: